 Where do you get your inspiration?

-I’m a botanist by education, so naturally I draw everything EXCEPT plants.
+I’m a botanist by education, so naturally, I draw everything EXCEPT plants.
 Brrrr.
-Haha, I guess I’m a frustrated zoologist so I pretty much specialise in drawing cartoon animals.
+Haha, I guess I’m a frustrated zoologist so I pretty much specialize in drawing cartoon animals.
 Beastly creatures real and mythological are ubiquitous in martial art circles, so there’s no shortage of inspiration and ideas.
 On a wider level, I find I draw inspiration from the huge pool of artistic talent out there.
 I especially dig really good tattoo artists.

 Do you ever take a break in the middle of a fight to sketch up an idea?

-Nah, jiu jitsu time is totally consuming, every part of ones body and mind is focused on developing technique and trying not to get killed during sparring.
-Of course as a funky combat sport, BJJ is very inspiring creatively.
+Nah, jiu-jitsu time is totally consuming, every part of one’s body and mind is focused on developing technique and trying not to get killed during sparring.
+Of course, as a funky combat sport, BJJ is very inspiring creatively.

 Have you ever sketched out an idea in your opponents blood or would that be frowned upon?

 There is very little blood spilled in BJJ.
-Despite all the machismo and locker room talk of so-called jiu jitsu athletes, you should watch how we all squeal when a tiny speck of blood is spotted soiling our pristine white uniforms.
+Despite all the machismo and locker-room talk of so-called jiu-jitsu athletes, you should watch how we all squeal when a tiny speck of blood is spotted soiling our pristine white uniforms.
 Hilarious!
 But, ahem, accidents do happen.

 How often do you create art?

 Morning, noon and night.
-Because I have a day job, hectic family life and BJJ training, all other spare parts of my day is used to sketch and draw.
+Because I have a day job, hectic family life, and BJJ training, all other spare parts of my day is used to sketch and draw.
 On the bus to work and at lunchtimes is when I work concepts and ideas in my notebook.
 I then work late at night on the final versions.
 I get a commission request almost daily, so sadly I have to decline a lot of them purely due to lack of time.
 I pick projects that pay well and offer me a broad canvas creatively – a rare combo admittedly, but I’ve been very fortunate so far.

 Do you create art other than for tees or apparel?

-Most of my freelance work is for illustrating magazines, designing t-shirts, jiu jitsu uniforms, rash guards and other items of combat sport clothing.
+Most of my freelance work is for illustrating magazines, designing t-shirts, jiu-jitsu uniforms, rash guards and other items of combat sport clothing.
 Recently I’ve been working on various personal projects that are less restricted by the limits of clothing.
 I’ve been offering these as desktop wallpaper artworks for my online followers.
-Way back in distant past, I have created work for album covers, posters, greetings cards, magazine illustrations, and whole bunch of crap.
+Way back in distant past, I have created work for album covers, posters, greetings cards, magazine illustrations, and a whole bunch of crap.

 Photoshop or illustrator?
 Why?

 I freely use both on most of my projects.
-Typically I’ll ink up a design using fineliners, scan it into Photoshop, clean it up and then live trace it on Illustrator.
+Typically I’ll ink up a design using fineliners, scan it into Photoshop, clean it up and then live-trace it on Illustrator.
 From here I have the best of both worlds – a clean PSD file and a clean vector file.
 So I’ll play with both depending on what I want to achieve and what the application is.
 If I HAD to make a choice, I could live without Photoshop but I could not live without Illustrator.

 — ABOUT THE TEES —